girikuncoro/talks/demo-swagger/README.md

-# Lab 2: Generate REST API Server with Swagger
+# Lab 2.1: Generate REST API Server with Swagger

 This example walks you through a hypothetical project, building a todo list.
 Originally stolen from https://goswagger.io with various modifications to make it easier to follow.

 It uses a todo list because this is well-understood application, so you can focus on the go-swagger pieces.
-In this example we build a server and a client.
+In this lab we build a server and a client.